Pizza-box form factor: History

-With the tagline "Who just fit mainframe power in a pizza box?
-In" in a 1991 advertisement for its Aviion Unix server products, Data General was an early adopter of the expression in advertising, returning to the theme on later occasions.
+With the tagline "Who just fit mainframe power in a pizza box?" in a 1991 advertisement for its Aviion Unix server products, Data General was an early adopter of the expression in advertising, returning to the theme on later occasions.
 However, such usage was preceded by other occurrences of the expression in print, notably Time's 1989 coverage of Sun Microsystems and its SPARCstation 1 product.
 The expression was reportedly already in use as early as 1987 to refer to the profile of an expansion unit for the Digital Equipment Corporation VAXmate.

 A NeXTstation workstation (2.52 in high) sits flat under a 17 in CRT monitor, 1990.

 Most computers generally referred to as pizza box systems were high-end desktop systems such as Sun's workstations of the 1990s.
 Other notable examples have been among the highest-performing desktop computers of their generations, including the SGI Indy, the NeXTstation, and the Amiga 1000.